ZianeA/AutoScan/README.md

 # Libraries
 * Dagger 2 for dependency injection.
-* Rxjava for a reactive UI and asychronous operations.
+* Rxjava for a reactive UI and asynchronous operations.
-* FragNav for naviation.
+* FragNav for navigation.
-* Epoxy as Recyclerview  adapter.
+* Epoxy for a multiple view type Recyclerview.
 * Room as ORM.